stuffbymack/MaxBpatcher/README.md

-# MaxBpatcher
+# MaxConcrete
-A collection of the bpatcher objects I have created for use within Max.
+A collection of bpatcher objects I created for use in Max, designed to aid in creating musique concrète-inspired music.